MitsukiS16/PUIO_PIS/README.md

 - The main window of the Minesweeper game will launch automatically.

 ## Usage
-- Left-click on a cell to reveal it
+- Left-click on a cell to reveal its clue
 - Right-click to flag a suspected mine
+- Use logic (from the clues) to deduce bomb positions
 - Use control buttons to start a new game, reset, or access custom settings

 ## Architecture & Implementation